cosmic-snow/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

 - [other parameters can have an influence, too]

 The three most influential parameters in generation are Temperature (`temp`), Top-p (`top_p`) and Top-K (`top_k`).
-In a nutshell, during the process of selecting the next token, not just one or a few are considered, but every single one is given a probability.
+In a nutshell, during the process of selecting the next token, not just one or a few are considered, but every single token in the vocabulary is given a probability.
 Through the three parameters, the field of candidates can be changed.

+- **Temperature** makes the process either more or less random.
+A Temperature above 1 increasingly "levels the playing field", whereas a temperature between 0 and 1 increases the likelihood of the best token candidates even more.
+A Temperature of 0 means that the single best token is selected.
+So that makes the output deterministic.
+A Temperature of 1 effectively disables the parameter.

 - Top-p and Top-K both narrow the field:
     - **Top-K** simply limits the candidates to a fixed number, after sorting by probability.
-[TODO: how to disable?]
+Setting it to a number bigger than the size of the vocabulary deactivates the limit.
     - **Top-p** selects tokens by total probability.
 E.g. a value of 0.8 means "include the best tokens, whose accumulated probabilities reach or just surpass 80%".
 So if there are a few very good candidates, only a few are selected.
       Setting Top-p to 1, which is 100%, effectively disables it.

-- **Temperature** makes the process either more or less random.
-A Temperature above 1 increasingly "levels the playing field", whereas a temperature between 0 and 1 increases the likelihood of the best token candidates even more.
-A Temperature of 0 means that the single best token is selected.
-So that makes the output deterministic.
-A Temperature of 1 effectively disables the parameter.
+It's recommended to keep at least one of Top-K and Top-p active.
+Other parameters can influence the generation, as well.
+Make sure to have a look at all their descriptions.

 ### [Some Examples] [How Do I ...?]